'Wolff & Byrd, Counselors of the Macabre' #12.

 Final years and death

-In April 2009 Lash launched his own Twitter account.
-The final years of his life were spent in bad health.
-On 30 August 2017 Lash suffered a seizure and doctors discovered he had a brain tumor.
-At first he recovered again, but in November 2018 his condition worsened and he passed away in January 2019 from brain cancer.
+The final years of Batton Lash's life were spent in bad health.
+On 30 August 2017, Lash suffered a seizure and doctors discovered he had a brain tumor.
+At first, he seemed to recover, but in November 2018 his condition worsened and he passed away in January 2019 from brain cancer.
 He was 65.
 His passing was mourned online by fellow comic publishers like Chip Mosher, David Lloyd, Ian Boothby, Rebecca Hicks, Tess Fowler, Rantz A. Hoseley and James D. Hudnall.